galactaporte/jauwhar/README.md

 Postings can also be made to advertise teaching materials available for circulation within the community (eg: posters, models/ educational games and manipulatives).

 Currently the app only allows text entry into the repo via a form (to insert book title, URL links, description, etc) but eventually I hope to find a modest hosting/streaming service.

 Future addition to the app will be a user login feature (category: normal user vs moderator) and also to include a bulletin board to list events, classes, parent-meetups and excursions.

+The files are organised in the 'mvc' convention and the main routes are setup to create:

+1. User (ie: author, contributor)
+2. Books (inc postings for non-digital teaching medium)